Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Where you receive an unsuccessful decision, it may be more valuable to resubmit a fresh application, although this will mean having to pay the application fee again.

-Reasons why a Family Visa might be rejected
+Reasons why a Family Visa might be refused

-Some of the most common reasons for having a Family Visa rejected include the following:
+Some of the most common reasons for having a Family Visa refused include the following:

 A criminal conviction is likely to negatively impact your feedback from your visa application or your eligibility to naturalise as a British citizen as it goes against the Good Character requirement.
 For applicants this particular issue applies to, you may be able to extend your leave instead.
 Contact us today to discuss when you will become eligible for this.